James Stuart-Wortley, 1st Baron Wharncliffe: Political career

 Stuart-Wortley sat as Tory Member of Parliament for the rotten borough of Bossiney in Cornwall between 1802 and 1818, when he was returned for Yorkshire.

 His attitude on various questions became gradually more liberal, and his support of Catholic Emancipation lost him his seat in 1826.
 He was then raised to the peerage as Baron Wharncliffe, of Wortley in the County of York, a recognition both of his previous parliamentary activity and of his high position among the country gentlemen.

 In 1831, as political tempers ran high over the issue of Reform, Wharncliffe succeeded in opening channels of communication between the Government and the Opposition.
 Greville noted in his diary on 19 November 1831 that:”Wharncliffe has neither wealth, influence, nor superior abilities, nor even popularity with his own party.
 He is a spirited, sensible, zealous, honorable, consistent country gentleman; their knowledge of his moderation and integrity induced Ministers to commit themselves to him, and he will thus be in all probability enabled to render an essential service to his country…”

 He at first opposed the 1832 Reform Bill but, having come to see the undesirability of a popular conflict, separated himself from the Tories (with a number of colleagues, collectively known as "the Waverers") and took an important part in modifying the attitude of the peers and helping to pass the bill, though his attempts at amendment only resulted in his pleasing neither party.
 He became Lord Privy Seal in Sir Robert Peel's short 1834 to 1835 ministry, and again joined him in 1841 as Lord President of the Council, a post he held until 1845.

 In 1834, he was sworn of the Privy Council.

 In 1837 Lord Wharncliffe brought out an edition of the writings of his ancestress, Lady Mary Wortley Montagu.

 The 1833 steam locomotive, Lord Wharncliffe, was named after him; it ran on the Dundee and Newtyle Railway, of which he was a director.

 Family

-Lord Wharncliffe married Lady Elizabeth Caroline Mary Crichton (1779–1856), daughter of John Crichton, 1st Earl Erne and his second wife Lady Mary Hervey on 30 March 1799.
+The future Lord Wharncliffe married Lady Elizabeth Caroline Mary Creighton (1779–1856), daughter of the 1st Earl Erne and his second wife Lady Mary Hervey, on 30 March 1799.
 They had five children: